-What would it look like if the arts led the way in amplifying creative opportunities?
+What would it look like if the arts led the way in amplifying creative opportunities and creating opportunity structures for youth?
 With funding from the National Endowment for the Arts, WolfBrown, Carnegie Hall, and the musicians in its youth orchestra program NYO2, collaborated for six years to address exactly this question.
 And while that study focuses on a single program, the findings show what it takes to go from exclusive to inclusive and what those changes can mean for young people who have historically been excluded from the world of orchestral music.

 While the report focuses on the opportunity structures that welcome and support young musicians, it has far-reaching messages about the fact that no detail is too small to contribute to equity.